sharkymark/v2-templates/pod-with-clion-rust/README.md

 1. Use `projector config add` to create a config folder without password tokens
 1. Start the CLion IDE
 1. Download, install and start code-server (VS Code-in-a-browser)
+1. Prompt user for which Rust VS Code extension to use
+1. Prompt user for folder to add to VS Code (e.g., repo location with .toml file)

 ### Known limitations
 1. JetBrains projector by default creates password tokens to pass in the IDE querystring.
 Coder OSS cannot load with that querystring.
 The temporary fix is to delete projector configs folder, and recreate it with the `projector config add` command which does not create password tokens.